black and white bed linen

 How do I prepare?

 Before each dinner you’ll receive a few suggested sparks, perhaps a podcast episode, an article, or even a local field trip, to get your wheels turning on the evening’s topic.
-There’s no homework; the sparks are simply an invitation to arrive curious.
+There’s no homework; the sparks are simply an invitation to arrive with your curiosity primed.

 Where are the dinners held?

 Individual dinners are held at the host’s table in Northwest Washington, D.C. — an intimate residential dining room designed to make everyone feel at home.
-Please note the building is historic with stairs and is not currently wheelchair accessible.
-For organizational and partnership events, we can come to your space.
+Please note the building is historic with stairs and not wheelchair accessible.
+For organization and partnership events, we can come to your space.

 What if I have dietary restrictions or don't drink?